greg-js/arch-wiki-md-repo/wiki/_content/Fonts.md

 **Note:** This section is about the [Linux console](https://en.wikipedia.org/wiki/Linux_console "wikipedia:Linux console").
 For an alternative console solutions offering more features (full Unicode fonts, modern graphics adapters etc.), see [fbterm](/index.php/Fbterm "Fbterm"), [KMSCON](/index.php/KMSCON "KMSCON") or similar projects.

-By default, the [virtual console](https://en.wikipedia.org/wiki/Virtual_console "wikipedia:Virtual console") uses the kernel built-in font with a [CP437](https://en.wikipedia.org/wiki/CP437 "wikipedia:CP437") character set,<sup>[[1]](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/drivers/tty/vt/Makefile#n4)</sup> but this can be easily changed.
+By default, the [virtual console](https://en.wikipedia.org/wiki/Virtual_console "wikipedia:Virtual console") uses the kernel built-in font with a [CP437](https://en.wikipedia.org/wiki/CP437 "wikipedia:CP437") character set, but this can be easily changed.

 The [Linux console](https://en.wikipedia.org/wiki/Linux_console "wikipedia:Linux console") uses UTF-8 encoding by default, but because the standard VGA-compatible framebuffer is used, a console font is limited to either a standard 256, or 512 glyphs.
 If the font has more than 256 glyphs, the number of colours is reduced from 16 to 8\.
 In order to assign correct symbol to be displayed to the given Unicode value, a special translation map, often called _unimap_, is needed.
 Nowadays most of the console fonts have the _unimap_ built-in, historically it had to be loaded separately.